Where Are Your Feet Pointed?

 We see an intentional reversal.

 After a long and serious time of thinking about his life, we see him making an immediate reversal.
-He said, “I... turned my feet unto thy testimonies.”
+He said, “I turned my feet unto thy testimonies.”
 He got his direction realigned with God’s Word.
-He had been making the mistake that many Christians make.
+He was making the mistake that many Christians make.
 They set their direction without looking at the compass.
 God’s Word is the compass for our life.
-Where it points us is where we are to follow.
+Where God points us is where we are to follow.
 He pointed his feet in the direction that God wanted him to walk in and ceased from going in his own direction.